rahulpanchal0106/Custom-Bash-Configs/README.md

 ### Setup

-1. Copy the code from a perticular function directory
+1. Copy the function code from shell script in their respective dirctories, that is of `.sh` type.

 2. Paste the function into your `~/.bashrc` or `~/.bash_profile` configuration file.